CLOEI/growtopia-proxy/README.md

 Add an entry to the Host file replacing `www.growtopia1.com` and `www.growtopia.com` to point to your desired IP address.

 ### Current issue
 Currently, proxy able to pass the subserver switching, but after that the server peer would send a quit packet.
 Let me know if you have any idea about this.

+There's also a issue with updating item database, server peer would just disconnect after the client peer send item database data.

 Discord: `.cendy`

 ### Generating certificates
 ```bash